-To find out if your content is truly delivering value, you'll need to know what you want to measure.
+To find out if your content is truly delivering value, you'll need to have an idea of what you want to measure.
 Design your metrics into the journey from the start, and then build the code where you have placed the appropriate hooks.
 That way, you can measure as you go along.